Taranaki Award 2022 Official Rules.

 • Logs must be signed.
 The senders email address in the message header will count as a signature.

-The Award Certificate will be in A4 landscape format and feature a different image of Mt
+The Award Certificate this year will be in A4 portrait format and feature a view of Mount Taranaki from Newall Road.

 When to make contacts:

 Taranaki stations will be available each day on National System and local repeaters, and will